Topics Map > Administration & Governance > Faculty Affairs

-Administration & Governance - Department Chairs - Procedures for the Guidance and Evaluation of Probationary Faculty Members
+Administration & Governance - Procedures for the Guidance and Evaluation of Probationary Faculty Members

-The Mentoring and Oversight Committee is responsible for providing guidance to the probationary faculty member.
-The committee will meet with the new faculty member to answer questions and to offer advice on teaching, research, service and outreach, or other topics related to professional development and achieving tenure.
-This committee also will have responsibility for developing annual evaluations of the probationary faculty member and reviewing progress toward tenure.
+The Mentoring and Oversight Committee is responsible for providing guidance to the probationary faculty member, including answering questions and to offer advice on teaching, research, service and outreach, and other topics related to professional development and achieving tenure.
+This committee also will have responsibility for developing all evaluative reviews of the probationary faculty member including progress toward tenure.

-The Mentoring and Oversight Committee will provide guidance and oversight as defined in FP&P 7.05.
+The Mentoring and Oversight Committee will provide guidance and oversight as defined above and in FP&P 7.05.
 The committee has the following responsibilities:

 - Provide guidance to the probationary faculty member on effective performance consistent with the objectives of the appointment and progress towards tenure.